Haregewoyn-Soramo/Soramo-Haregewoyn-EMS-Capstone/README.md

 Copy code
 # Start the server
 cd server
-npm start
+nodemon

 # Start the client
 cd ../client
-npm start
+npm run dev
-Open your browser and navigate to http://localhost:3000.
+Open your browser and navigate to (http://localhost:5173/).

 Usage
 Login: Users can log in with their credentials to access the system.